mehmetSuzer/BrainFuck-Interpreter/README.md

 You can use the commands below.

 To compile the code:
-as -o brainfuck.o brainfuck.s
-ls -o brainfuck brainfuck.o
+as -o brainfuck.o brainfuck.s; ld -o brainfuck brainfuck.o

 To run and get the error code:
 ./brainfuck; echo $?